EN: Bazaar, City of Education

 In the mornings I am reading at least the headlines of the local English newspaper.
 I am particularly interested in the style of reporting and the language used.
 Let me give you a short abstract: “At a time when Pakistan is already being criticized across the world for militancy and extremism, the latest incident will provide the enemies with sufficient ammunition to launch a more ferocious media attack on the Islamic Republic.”
 The language used is very explicit, especially the use of the word “enemy” is in my opinion striking, especially because the rest of the article is very global.

-2nd grade in the co-ed school english exams are coming up on Monday |
+2nd grade in the co-ed school

 Today I travelled to Tameer-e-Millat’s “city of education”.
 On the outskirts of Islamabad they built a general school (12 years), a center of excellence, a library,a vocational training facility etc. The schools are equipped with modern laboratories, IT rooms etc. There are about 800 students in the facility.
 Many of them stay in the boarding school as especially the center of excellence is attended by children from all over the country.
 Also they have their own complex for orphans, which they opened after the earth quake in 2005.

-a poem, that also somewhat reflects the culture in Pakistan.
-Family and respect for the elderly, are among the most important values |
+a poem, that also somewhat reflects the culture

 The kitchen is providing for 1075 people on a daily basis.
 In one of their back rooms they have an almost industrial roti– oven (roti = bread), as you can see on the pictures.
 They are able to produce 1000 roti an hour – I tasted one directly from the oven – it was still hot and delicious.